Home SAFE Home

 - Think about making your home a non-smoking place, especially if children, pregnant women, or people with breathing problems, such as asthma, live there.
 For free help quitting, call 1-866-NYQUITS.

-- Use a smoke detector on every floor, and be sure one is placed near each sleeping area.
-Do not place smoke detectors in the kitchen.
+- Use a smoke alarm on every floor, and be sure one is placed in each sleeping area and outside each sleeping area/bedroom.
+Do not place smoke alarms in the kitchen.

-- Use a carbon monoxide detector.
+- Use a carbon monoxide detector/alarm.
 Follow advice on the package about where to place it.
 Ask your fire department for guidance.

-- Check detectors twice a year to make sure they work properly.
+- Check detectors/alarms twice a year to make sure they work properly.
 Replace alkali batteries every time and all other batteries if needed.
-Replace detectors more than 10 years old.
-Clean detectors with a hair dryer or vacuum cleaner hose.
-Dust inside the alarm can stop it from working properly.
+Replace detectors/alarms more than 10 years old.
+Clean detectors/alarms with a hair dryer or vacuum cleaner hose.
+Dust inside the detectors/alarms can stop it from working properly.

 - Always keep matches, lighters and candles away from children.